 If you don’t want to use nails, try adhesive.
 Contract or construction adhesives, such as Gripfill, are commonly used.

 On ceramic or the like, try using plugs and screws.
 With metal surfaces, go for self-tapping screws.
-For thinner carpet on metal, go for short pins.
+For thinner carpets on metal, go for short pins.

 Tips for Using Carpet Grippers